STU/QCD Correspondence: Hydrodynamics

 where,

-and we defined
+and we defined,

 We give plot of the shear viscosity (49) as a function of black hole charge in the Fig. 6.
-The Fig. 6 shows that the shear viscosity for the case of three-charged black hole decreased by $q$.
-We see in the Fig. 6 that the shear viscosity goes to infinity for $q\sim0.8$, but thermodynamical stability tell us that $q$ has lower value than 0.8, so the shear viscosity has finite value.\\ We conclude that the shear viscosity is strongly depend on the black hole charges.
+The Fig. 6 shows that the shear viscosity for the case of three-charged black hole decreased by the black hole charge $q$.\\ We see in the Fig. 6 that the shear viscosity goes to infinity for $q\sim0.8$, but thermodynamical stability tell us that $q$ has lower value than 0.8, so the shear viscosity has finite value.\\ We conclude that the shear viscosity is strongly depend on the black hole charges.
 The shear viscosity decreased by the black hole charge in the case of one-charged and three-charged black hole, but increased in the cases of two-charged black hole.
-However the ratio of the shear viscosity to entropy density has universal value.
+However, the ratio of the shear viscosity to entropy density has universal value.\\ In the next step we study thermal and electrical conductivities, and the effect of higher derivative correction in STU model.